-- The cost of parking at the HERE Kansas project, immediately bordering campus to the north, results in parking demand generated by the project encroaching on free parking spaces on the surrounding streets - Many properties in the Oread neighborhood have vehicles parked in the yard at various times of the day
+- The cost of parking at the HERE Kansas project, immediately bordering campus to the north, results in parking demand generated by the project encroaching on free parking spaces on the surrounding streets - Many properties in the Oread neighborhood have vehicles parked in the yard at various times of the day - Even in neighborhoods where all or most of the properties have dedicated driveways and garages, the lack of available on-street parking creates issues for the residents when trying to schedule deliveries, arrange for landscaping work or other home improvements, host guests, etc.

 As part of the field work effort for this project, observations were conducted of the neighborhoods surrounding the KU campus during various times of the day.
-The goal of these observations was to document the parking conditions in the neighborhoods for comparison to the concerns voiced by the stakeholders and a previous study of the Oread neighborhood conducted in 2013 using a U.S. Environmental Protection Agency ("EPA") grant.
+In order to narrow the area of focus for these observations, the DESMAN team received input from City staff and stakeholders, drove every street in the study area and identified the areas that appeared to have the greatest parking-related challenges, relative to other parts of the study area.
+The goal of these observations was to document the parking conditions in the neighborhoods most impacted by KU-generated demand, for comparison to the concerns voiced by the stakeholders and a previous study of the Oread neighborhood conducted in 2013 using a U.S. Environmental Protection Agency ("EPA") grant.
 Figure 9 presents the occupancy levels observed on the streets surrounding the KU campus in the Oread, Babcock, University Place, Centennial, and Schwegler neighborhoods, between 9AM and 10AM on Thursday, January 26th, 2017.

 As shown in the figure, the streets most proximate to the KU campus where on-street parking is permitted were all highly occupied at the time of survey.
 Nearly every street segment directly adjacent to campus was greater than 85% occupied, with many of the street segments 100% occupied.
 As you move north, east or south, away from the campus, the on-street occupancy drops off.
 According to the neighborhood residents who attended the stakeholder discussion sessions, during KU's academic year, this level of parking demand occurs nearly every weekday.
+While this figure is not intended to document every parking challenge in the entire study area, it is illustrative of the types of challenges faced in many of the neighborhoods surrounding KU.